Searching for easy, healthy meal prep ideas? I’ve got tons of meal prep recipes and tips for how to meal prep for the week!

 - Taco Cauliflower Rice Bowls are a delicious low carb, keto lunch that is naturally gluten-free

 - Greek Chicken Cauliflower Rice Bowls are a delicious, easy meal that is naturally gluten-free, keto, dairy-free, Whole30 + paleo-friendly

 - Coffee BBQ Pulled Pork is smoked on a Traeger grill or made in your crockpot, it is paleo, whole30 and SO yummy

 I like to prepare for 3-4 days at a time to make sure that all my ingredients and meals are fresh.

-Cooked meat lasts in the fridge no more than 4 days.
+Cooked meat lasts in the fridge for no more than 4 days.

-Fruits and veggies vary with where they should be stored and how long they can stay fresh, so it is best to look up the individual ingredient to get the best results.
+Fruits and veggies vary in where they should be stored and how long they can stay fresh, so it is best to look up the individual ingredient to get the best results.

 If you’re going to meal prep, having great containers is important!
 Here are some of my favorite containers for meal prepping: